anderzzz/fjarrsyn/docs/source/fjarrsyn_outline.rst

 ================================
-Fjarrsyn Library Design
+Fjarrsyn Design
 ================================

 Fjarrsyn is a library to perform ABM.
-It is built as a very general and flexible tool, such that the nature of the agents or the system they are part of is unconstrained by any particular domain, such as biology, markets, spatial orientation and so on.
+It is built as a general and flexible tool, such that the nature of the agents or the system they are part of is not narrowly fit to any particular domain, such as biology, markets, spatial orientation and so on.

 This section describes the design of Fjarrsyn, the conceptual framework